Immanuel-Aristotle/di_scoring_program/README.md

 ### data return

 You need to return { data: Contest, error: null } from getContests instead of { Contest, error: null } because you want to maintain the consistency of naming (data in both places).

+## TODO list

+1. Sign up page
+2. Edit contest
+3. Role of different users
+4. Select the given contest to enter the grade